jasandoval1/windev_training/object-manager/README.md

 - _Windows 10 System Programming_: "Objects and Handles"
     - This section provides a pragmatic overview of kernel objects and how they may be managed via the Win32 API.
+- _Windows Internals, Sixth Edition, Part 1_: 140-176
+    - This section provides the conceptual background necessary to understand the Windows Object Manager and the role it plays in both resource management and security.